The Endangered Fire (Revisited)

 The lampstand had seven lamps with three on each side of a center lamp (The Western lamp).
 The center lamp inclined towards the Holy of Holies and the six other lamps were slightly bent towards the center lamp.
 When the lamps were serviced, the old oil was dumped and fresh pure oil and a new wick were installed.
 The freshly serviced lamp was then lit from one of the other lamps.
 The center lamp could not be relit except with fire directly from the burning altar.
 The altar burned with the sacred fire that fell from Heaven.
 Nadab and Abihu learned the hard way that God does not tolerate common fire in His service.

 Fire as Light

 Our passage in Mark 4:21 assumes that the lamp is indeed lit.
 We know there are dangers to this lit lamp and they both relate to attempts to reduce the “candle power” of the light.
 That is to say, a burning believer is a shining light who does not flow with a crowd.
 Many people cannot handle the contrast between them and the world so they try to tone things down a bit.
 Almost like a dimmer switch in a dining hall at a dinner party that lowers the lights to create an atmosphere, but is still bright enough to barely see.
 Nevertheless, no one would place a burning lamp under a bushel or under a bed.
 Keep in mind that a bushel was not a wooden basket.
 The NIV more accurately reads “bowl” in place of “bushel.”
-This was very likely a metal pan as the one pictured below called in the Latin a modius (this is the word Mark used in the Greek).
-This modius would be around 9 liters in volume (about 4.5 two liters or over 2 one gallon milk jugs).
+These were likely metal pans like the one pictured below called in Latin a modius (this is the word Mark used in the Greek).
+This modius would be around 9 liters in volume (about 4.5 two liters or over 2 one-gallon milk jugs).

 Lights in the World